 - One checking account.
 This is the account I am using for my company to pay me.

 - Two savings accounts.
 One has actually been empty for some time.

 - One old investment fund with less than 200 CHF

 The first thing I did when I saw the news was directly to close the two savings accounts.
+This did not reduce the fees.
+But it will make it easier to make the transfer to my new bank later on.
 Since I reduced the size of my emergency fund, it is small enough to be kept entirely in my checking account.
 Moreover, I also sold the last of my PostFinance investment fund.
 I have kept that fund for too long already.
 I lost about 10 CHF in the process.
 But this is a small price to pay to simplify my holdings.

 Choices for cheap bank

 After I decided to leave PostFinance, I needed to choose a new bank.
 I was thinking that there were still a lot of choices.
 But it seems that Swiss banks are really poor at providing a cheap service.
 To compare the many banks in Switzerland, I used the comparator at moneyland.
 From these results and my research, I have four good choices:

 - BCV (Bank of the state Of Vaud): Fees of 0 CHF per year